pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 - ``/dev/ttyUSB0`` (Linux)
 - ``COM3`` (Windows)

-(Future releases of pySerial might add more types).
+Future releases of pySerial might add more types.
+Since pySerial 2.6 it is also possible for the user to add protocol handlers using :attr:`protocol_handler_packages`.

 ``rfc2217://``
     Used to connect to :rfc:`2217` compatible servers.
 All serial port